metrorailings/OwlBlog/content/posts/week-6-insights.md

 Carlton Davis with a heroic play to blow up a screen where he was the only defender that needed to be blocked.

 Packers may have the best offensive line in the league.

+Brady still has issues being in sync with his receivers.